 Savings accounts are the most common types of bank accounts held by individuals across the globe.
 Here are its features:

 Here are the different types of savings accounts available in most banks:

-These most common types of savings account and they follow the basic terms and conditions of the bank.
+These are the most common types of savings account, and they follow the basic terms and conditions of the bank.
 These accounts neither require regular deposits of consistent amounts nor withdrawals.
 These accounts are basically the virtual equivalent of a safe or a vault of the account holder, where the money just waits to be used.

-These accounts are created by the banks on the request of companies for the purpose of payment disbursal, to be handled by the employees of the companies.
-These accounts generally have preferential rates as well as specific terms which the banks specially offer to the employers or companies.
+These accounts are created by the banks on the request of companies for the purpose of payment disbursal.
+These accounts are handled by the employees of the companies.
+These accounts generally have preferential rates as well as specific terms that the banks specially offer to the employers or companies.
 The bank withdraws the amounts from the company's account and disburses the specific amounts on the date of salary disbursal to these salary-based savings accounts opened for employees.
-Most of these salary accounts do not require a minimum balance, but if the salary stops being deposited for three consecutive months, these accounts are converted into regular savings accounts which have a minimum balance requirement.
+Most of these salary accounts do not require a minimum balance, but if the salary stops being deposited for three consecutive months, these accounts are converted into regular savings accounts that have a minimum balance requirement.

 These accounts are designed for senior citizens, as they offer benefits as well as specific functionality for people in the senior citizen category.
 These accounts are similar to regular savings accounts in terms of functionality, but offers higher interest rates and exclusive banking privileges.
 As an additional benefit to the senior citizens, one can easily link these accounts to all other senior citizen savings schemes (such as retirement accounts or pension funds) in order to consolidate all these funds under a single bank account to be easily managed by seniors.